-You’ve done all your laundry and realized that the funky smell coming from your laundry room was your washing machine itself.
+You’ve done all your laundry and realized that the funky smell coming from your laundry room is coming from your washing machine.
 That’s not good news.
 Luckily, getting your washer back in top shape isn’t too difficult with the right hacks.
-Here’s how to get rid of those gross washing machine smells for good.
+Here’s how to get rid of that gross washing machine smell for good.

 Any place subject to constant moisture and wetness is bound to develop a smell if you aren’t careful.
-Mold and mildew grow easily in damp areas with low light and where stagnant water can build up.
+Mold and mildew grow easily in damp areas with low light and where stagnant water can build up, as stated by the Centers for Disease Control and Prevention (CDC).

 For regular machines, strong smells could be a sign of poor drainage or something blocking the drainage tubes.
 If you fix the drain, that should take care of most of the smell, but you may need to rinse your washing machine out to knock out the smell completely.

-Use these hacks to get rid of the smell and make sure it never comes back again.
+Use these hacks for high-efficiency washers and top-loading machines to get rid of the smell and make sure it never comes back again.

 Once you’ve checked your soap, it’s time to clean out the drum.
 For this particular hack, you’ll need: